Gothic cathedrals and churches: Rose windows

-Portal and facade sculpture
+Portal and façade sculpture

 By long Christian tradition, the altar of cathedrals was at the east end, facing the sunrise, while the main entrance was on the west.
-Following the Romanesque tradition, the west facade of the Basilica of Saint Denis, built 1137–40, set the style for French Gothic cathedrals; three bays and three doors, each with. carved stone tympanum of sculpture within the arch over the lintel above the door.
+Following the Romanesque tradition, the west façade of the Basilica of Saint Denis, built 1137–40, set the style for French Gothic cathedrals; three bays and three doors, each with. carved stone tympanum of sculpture within the arch over the lintel above the door.
 The voussoirs, the wedge-shaped alongside the arches, were also filled with figures.
 Unfortunately, one original doorway was destroyed, and the sculptures on the remaining two are mostly 19th-century re-creations.

 The three portals of Notre Dame de Paris, altogether forty meters wide, are among the finest examples of High Gothic The sculptural decoration of the central door is devoted to the Last Judgement, on the left to Virgin Mary, for whom the cathedral is named, and on the right to Saint Anne.
 The Voussures are crowded with small sculptures of angels and saints.
 In addition, there are ranks of sculpture representing the occupations of the months, and the virtues and the vices, and above the portals are additional galleries representing the Kings of France and scenes of the life of the Virgin Mary.

-In the 13th century, the facade sculpture became more natural and expressive, as in the famous smiling angel on the north portal of the west facade of Reims Cathedral.
+In the 13th century, the façade sculpture became more natural and expressive, as in the famous smiling angel on the north portal of the west façade of Reims Cathedral.
 The drapery of the figures and the sculpted plants and flowers were carved with realism and attention to detail.

-In England, the sculpture was not confined to the portals, but was placed all across the facade, as on the gable of Wells Cathedral.
+In England, the sculpture was not confined to the portals, but was placed all across the façade, as on the gable of Wells Cathedral.
 Realistic sculpture also appeared in the 13th century on the west front of Strasbourg, begun in 1272, and in the German states, such as at Naumburg Cathedral (now a Protestant church) (1250).
 These were in a delicate style called Muldenstil.

-In Italy, the finest period for Cathedral sculpture was between 1250 and 1350, in the work of Nicola Pisano at the Pisa Baptistry (1259–60), and Siena Cathedral (1265–68), and in the work of his son, Giovanni Pisano, on the facade of Siena Cathedal.
+In Italy, the finest period for Cathedral sculpture was between 1250 and 1350, in the work of Nicola Pisano at the Pisa Baptistry (1259–60), and Siena Cathedral (1265–68), and in the work of his son, Giovanni Pisano, on the façade of Siena Cathedral.
 Andrea Pisano (not related to Nicola and Giovanni) was celebrated for his bronze doors of the Baptistery of Florence Cathedral.
 The work of the Pisanos carried Italian sculpture from the Gothic age to the Roman models of the Renaissance.